uthcode/learntosolveit/source/computerscience.rst

 Statement of Purpose
 --------------------

-1. New way of expressing things is research.
-2. Teaching - I have conducted a number of programming contests and provided rigourous feedback to students, who attended the programming contests.
-3. Listened to Lectures of Shai Simonson and was inspired by his way of teaching computer science which essentially focussed on getting an insight and getting the right intuition of the problem and then spending time on the problems and coming up with solutions.
+1. Listened to Lectures of Shai Simonson and was inspired by his way of teaching computer science which essentially focussed on getting an insight and getting the right intuition of the problem and then spending time on the problems and coming up with solutions.

-4. Self Study of number of subjects.
-For e.g, I had undertaken solving all problem in K&R and published those code in a website and constantly improved them.

-5. Self Study of Computer Science in aduni.org, especially Prof Shai Simonson's lectures in Algorithms, Theory of Computation and Discrete Maths.

-6. Interest in mathematics and problem solving.
+2. Interest in mathematics and problem solving.
 I have been constantly improving my topcoder ratings.
 I got to know about Univeristy of Toronto from topcoder winner only.

-7. Gerry Sussman's lectures on Computer Science.
-The kind of thought process which is required to be an outstanding educator like Dr. Sussman.

-8. Researched on concurrency concepts and selected a deferred based concurrency system for implementing a multi-threaded server as part of my work at Akamai.
+3. Researched on concurrency concepts and selected a deferred based concurrency system for implementing a multi-threaded server as part of my work at Akamai.

-9. Understanding the nature of knowledge.
-This interest was due my close association as a mentor for many students from Spastics Society of Karnataka and I could help them identify areas they were good at.
-I taught Lego Mind Storms NXT kit and Alice Programming.

-10. Research on technologies that are helpful to people.
+4. Research on technologies that are helpful to people.
 I have studied and used Dasher for an alternative text input system.
 Researched a lot in Voice Recognition and have used it for providing a good computing interface for people which disability and who could operate computers which voice.

-11. Interests in different programming languages.
-C, C++.
-The languages that I have taught myself includem Python ( which I have gained sufficient expertise to become a core-contributor), Java, Perl, lisp, vim-script, shell script, brainfuck and Alice.
-Common denominators within all the languages and the subtle differences in the languages.

-12. Learnings from Python include - Be respectful of others and be honest.
-    There are many technical skills I have learnt from the developers of Python, but following the Guido Van Rossum, lead in the project and his direction for other developers, these soft-skills come to an utmost important for working with a diverse group of developers.

-13. Invention of Languages from historical perspective and listening to Dr.Gerry Sussman, I learn that development of language is the very essence of  human advancement.

-14. I have known some Industry researches who have decided to puruse PhD after a brief stint at work.
-They have returned back to Industry to contribute a lot to development of technologies.
-I am interested in research and like to understand more on topics concerning multiple industries, try to understand some of the problems and come up with satisfying solutions that could be helpful to many people.

-15. Study of Certificate Courses at Indian Institute of Science, that gave me time to do an sincere work with problems and solutions, have an idea on how Cryptography is used in Industry and work out the mathematics behind the Cryptography Problems as part of the course also utilize my programming skills to implement two person games using AI algorithms.

-16. I have stood 8th in the class of 65 and what I remember most of my college is, I stood first in many programming contests and all my programming assignments were correct.

-17. I have earned four Patent assignments related to my work.
-The technologies were devised/Invented 3-4 years before any of the base technology ever reached the mainstream media.

-18. Used accessibility software like sceen magnifier.

-19. Uthcode is project which is  part of my life and working on it for than 6 years.
+5. Uthcode is project which is  part of my life and working on it for than 6 years.

-20. Patent on Distributed Download mechanism in Blu Ray is a techology adoptation in Blu-ray with a some of exsiting networking algorithms.

-1. A Good Computer Scientist will combine both practise and theory to explore the truth.
+6. A Good Computer Scientist will combine both practise and theory to explore the truth.

-2. Career devoted to the development of Computer Science.
+7. Career devoted to the development of Computer Science.

-3. I find the distinct relationship between the various areas of computer science and I specifically find interests in Algorithms, Theory of Computation, Distributed Systems and Networking.

-4. My specific areas of interests are Theory of Computation, Discrete Mathematics and Algorithms.
-I find that Theory of Computating and Discrete Mathematics are very related and it is the underlying topics to understand which thread across in many of the higher level subjects in Computer Science.

-5. The various practical problems that we face in text processing, in programming, writing text parsers are easily modelled in theory of computation.
+8. The various practical problems that we face in text processing, in programming, writing text parsers are easily modelled in theory of computation.
 The Regular expressions were common fields for person working on text processsing problems, and understandin the regex engines helps model the regular languages and Finite Statement automata.

-6. Even while writing prototypes for good concurrent systems, the theory of computations comes handy where we tend to write distinct finite state automata machines and try to follow the logic in the model and when satisfied with the model, we go ahead with the implementation in the program.
+9. Even while writing prototypes for good concurrent systems, the theory of computations comes handy where we tend to write distinct finite state automata machines and try to follow the logic in the model and when satisfied with the model, we go ahead with the implementation in the program.

-7. I have seen the real world application of the Open Shortest Path first algorithm in the packet routing.

-8. Very interesting to note the power of dynamic programming in effectively solving the problem of diffs in version managemnt systems.
+10. Very interesting to note the power of dynamic programming in effectively solving the problem of diffs in version managemnt systems.

-9. Finite automata and their probablistic counter parts.
+11. Finite automata and their probablistic counter parts.
 Markov chains are used in speech recognition systems.

-10. How exponential time complexity programs can be brought down to polynomial time complexity using Dynamic programming strategies.
-It is further realzied while participating in the programming contests, where if you could identify the problem strategy and the trick involved, then the solution becomes incredibly simple.

-11. Graduation problem - Bipartite match problem using mincut max flow strategy.
+12. Graduation problem - Bipartite match problem using mincut max flow strategy.

-12. Being firm on the theoritical concepts, and learning the latest technologies and relate them both.

-13. Research and teaching on how to make better software.

-14. I like finding solutions to problems that are both practical and elegant.
+13. I like finding solutions to problems that are both practical and elegant.

-15. As an undergraduate, I attended National Engineering College in India where I majored in Computer Science, I secured 78% as the aggregate percentage had won many programming contests.

-16. One benefit of working in the Industry is that it provided a good environment to study software systems and software engineer.
+14. One benefit of working in the Industry is that it provided a good environment to study software systems and software engineer.
 The training to build a releasable working software with plan and good team communication.

-17. Graph algorithms in computer networking and routing.
-They become all the more important as distributed systems are growing and efficient communications between the computer systems invariably have some good graph theory associated with it.

-18. Debugging and Path profiling algorithms use Graph algorithms.
+15. Debugging and Path profiling algorithms use Graph algorithms.

-19. Are two graphs equal, it is a graph iso-morphism problem.
+16. Are two graphs equal, it is a graph iso-morphism problem.

-20. Presented a topic on "Algorithms in Python" where I demonstrated all the common algorithm problems in Python, explaining the complexity of each solution.
-I studied the kind of sorting algorithm, timsort,  that is going inside the language interpretor for sorting the elements in the language while providing higher level sort interface to the programmer.

-1. Multi threading programming, asynchronous networking programming, threading.

-2. Interest in Global Interpretor lock of the Python and presented a topic on "understand gil" to the scientific python community.

-3. I have an inclination towards research and occupying myself with interesting fundamental problems, and I also have certain ability to translat the answers to the fundamental problems to more concrete ones in the products and come out with new innovations.
+17.I have an inclination towards research and occupying myself with interesting fundamental problems, and I also have certain ability to translate the answers to the fundamental problems to more concrete ones in the products and come out with new innovations.
 This is supported by four inventions that have been filed with USPTO by my former employer Dell.
 They were important contributions even in the business, because only 4 out of 600 people in the group had a track recording of having 4 or more patents.

-4. I plan to contribute to python language further through out the period of my graduate studies.
-One the areas which I have recognized I will be working on is the networking library modules that would handle ipv6 protocols effectively and url parsing modules for Non English URLS as the IRI (Internationalized Resource Identifiers are becoming common), I would like gain understanding of the Interpretor core and enhancements to it, making improvements to it to make a Python a suitable language for distributed computing tasks.
+18.I plan to contribute to python language further to make it a beautiful language for people to use.

 5. Interests and teaching using Visual Programming Languages like Alice and Mindstorms NXT.
 The concepts of programming are same, but it increases the ease of programming systems.
 It affects the way we approach programming.

-6. Mentored and led developers in modern design patterns, implementation, debugging, documentation, and testing practices.
-7. Developed various configuration management, simulation, and testing tools utilizing a variety of technologies.
 8. I was awarded "Co-Inventor for the Year 2007" for my Invention disclosures in the Blu-Ray media, which were filed with USPTO.

 9. I was honored with best teacher award by Spastics Society of Karnataka, for teaching Robotics to the students, in the year 2008.

 10. Who Dares wins!
 An algorithm game where I studied the A* algorithms from Peter Norvig's books, studied the lisp implementations for N puzzle game, and converted them into a two player game using Python and Pygame, SDL library in python.
 This visulaization of the algorithm helped the players appreciate the computer moves.

-11. The Content Search in Blu-Ray is an efficient search algorithm using small moemory because it is an embeded media, it uses the nature data for implmenting the search.
-The results which of interest to the end user are obtained in an indirect and an effecient by indexing subtitles rather than then video frames.

-12. I, Senthil Kumaran, am applying to University of Toronto, for the admission to Masters program, in Computer Science and Engineering with specialization in the field of algorithms.

 13. Deep interests in specific fields in computer science and language design, working with smart people and desire to work on hard problems in computer